Friendship, Oklahoma

 Friendship is an incorporated town in Jackson County, Oklahoma, United States.
-As of the 2010 census it had a population of 24.
+The population was 23 as of the 2020 United States census, just down one person from the 2010 census figure of 24.

 History

 Before Oklahoma became the 46th state, Friendship was located in Indian Territory, Oklahoma Territory, and Greer County, Texas.

 Southwestern Oklahoma was once part of a vast sea of grass stretching as far as the eye could see, populated by millions of buffalo and claimed by Texas, but ruled by the Comanche and Kiowa people.
 After the last free bands of Comanche and Kiowa were confined to the reservation at Fort Sill in 1875, the area became safe for cattle drives.
 From 1876 to 1892, millions of longhorns were driven from Texas to Dodge City, Kansas, and Ogallala, Nebraska, over the Great Western Cattle Trail which passed through the middle of what is now Friendship.

 In 1880, giant Texas cattle companies, attracted by the rich grazing land, started moving into southwestern Oklahoma.
 At that time, the area was claimed by Texas as Greer County, based on its assertion that the North Fork of the Red River was the main channel of the Red River.
 In 1890, the Oklahoma Territory was created, and a lawsuit was filed by the United States to resolve the boundary dispute.
 In 1896, the U.S. Supreme Court determined that the area was a part of the Oklahoma Territory, not Texas, and it was opened for homesteading in 1897.

 Over the years, a number of communities, including Clabber Flat, Alfalfa, Lone Oak, Ricks, Riverside, Pleasant Point and Navajoe, were settled in the Friendship area.
 Clabber Flat School, which opened in 1899, became the first Friendship School, changing its name to Friendship because of its association with the Friendship Baptist Church, which was organized and often met at the school.